Find Trade Colleges

 $6,200 Average Tuition & Fees

 With a ranking of #12, United States University did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
-USU is a private for-profit institution located in San Diego, California.
-The school has a small population, and it awarded 47 bachelor’s degrees in 2021-2022.
+United States University is a small private for-profit school located in San Diego, California that handed out 47 bachelor’s degrees in 2021-2022.

 76 Total Awards